-If possible, pipe should be stored inside.
-When this is not possible, the pipe should be stored on level ground which is dry and free from sharp objects.
+Plastic pipe and fittings can be stored indoors or outdoors.
+If stored outdoors, pipe and fittings should be stored under a ventilated non-transparent cover.
 If different schedules of pipe are stacked together, the pipe with the thickest walls should be on the bottom.